Testing Staging Environment

 - Click the trigger badge (lightning icon).

-- Toggle Enable webhook on and click Save.
+- Toggle Enable webhook on.

 - Copy the webhook URL - the secret is shown once.